Darthan184/Thrust-Assist-SFS1/README.md

 For more efficient landing or with lower thrust you might want to angle a bit up from prograde once descending and maybe adjust the marker position.
 It will require a little practice to get this right.

-Future plans include providing thrust assistance when approaching a target.